MartinTomis/Cloning/README.md

 ####1.
 An appropriate model architecture has been employed

-I used architecture described [here](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) and in the lectures.
-My model consists of 3 convolutional networks with a 5x5 filter and 2x2 stride, followed by two layers with a 3x3 filter.
+I used a slight modification of architecture described [here](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) and in the lectures.
+My model consists of 3 convolutional networks with a 5x5 filter and 2x2 stride, followed by a dropout layer, followed by two layers with a 3x3 filter.
 Each of the convolutional layers uses a RELU layer to introduce non-linearity.
 These are followed by fully connected layers.
+A picture of my architecture, including the dimensions at each layer, is shown below.

 ####2.
 Attempts to reduce overfitting in the model